star-whale/starwhale/docs/docs/tutorials/cifar10.md

 batches.meta  data_batch_1  data_batch_2  data_batch_3  data_batch_4  data_batch_5  readme.html  test_batch
 ```

-The test part of the dataset is a single file of size 30MB called `test_batch` which contains 10,000 images and labels.
+The test part of the dataset is a single file of size 30MB called `test_batch`, which contains 10,000 images and labels.

-Before version `0.1.2b7` StarWhale will slice the dataset into chunks where reside the batched images and batched labels.
-You need to tell StarWhale how to yield batches of byte arrays from each dataset file.
+Before version `0.1.2b7`, Starwhale sliced the dataset into chunks where the batched images and labels reside.
+You must tell Starwhale how to yield batches of byte arrays from each dataset file.

-In this example we will `unpickle` the dataset and get the numpy arrays of each image and a list for all the labels.
-Then transform them into byte arrays.
+In this example, we will `unpickle` the dataset to get the NumPy arrays of each image and a list of labels, then transform them into byte arrays.

 ```python
 class CIFAR10Slicer(BuildExecutor):